support.eth curator

 Fund-of-Funds

-When a strategy allocates to another strategy, distribution credits the child strategy's warehouse balance.
-The child strategy then needs a separate distribute() call to route funds to its own recipients.
+When a strategy allocates to another strategy from the same factory, distribution transfers the child's share to the child strategy's contract balance (native ETH or ERC-20).
+A separate permissionless distribute() on the child routes those funds to its own recipients (warehouse and/or further children).
 This enables hierarchical curation with independent distribution at each level.

 Security Model